Music Unlocked: Guidance for Schools

 Visiting teachers (including project staff) can be welcomed into schools provided that they adhere to current public health guidance on minimising the spread of COVID-19; they can teach in multiple schools and across bubbles with mitigations (a COVID-19 Code of Practice for EA Music Service staff accompanies this document).

 The science of COVID-19 is still developing and new studies are published almost daily.
 The Music Service will revisit and update this guidance from time to time in the light of the latest scientific understanding.

 Whilst every effort has been undertaken to verify the information used to write this document and to relate that specifically to musical learning for children and young people in and out of school, the Music Service cannot be held accountable for any advice given which subsequently is proven to be inaccurate.

 This guide presupposes that schools are already complying with:

-- Pupil bubbles and social distancing of adults;
+- social distancing guidelines;

 - improved hand hygiene;